F-I-D-O/Manuals/manuals/Windows/Windows Manual.md

 ## Text selection cursor turns white in Edge browser
 The problem can be the hardware acceleration.
 To disable it, go to the Edge settings and disable the `Use hardware acceleration when available` option.
 Then restart the browser.

+## SugarSync does not sync changes
+Sometimes, the syncing stops without any error.
+What to do:

+1. check [online](https://app.sugarsync.com/), if the files are there
+1. If the files are not there, restart sugarsync:
+    1. exit SugarSync
+    1. in services, restart the SugarSync service
+    1. start SugarSync again